manutdzou/Person_ReID_Baseline/README.md

 │
 └── test.py                 - here's the test the network performance
 │
-└── test_cross_dataset.pu	- test the performance in cross-dataset scenario
+└── test_cross_dataset.py	- test the performance in cross-dataset scenario
 ```

 ## Issues